Troels Kløvedal: Biography

 In 2010 he was the narrator and organizer in seven TV programs on national broadcaster DR about the Danish Navy's history, where he, among others, interviewed Queen Margrethe II.

 In 2013 the TV program Mit Danmark shown on TV 2 Fri, where Troels Kløvedal travels with Nordkaperen in Denmark and tells about the history, geography, nature, culture and religion of Denmark.

 In 2015 Kløvedal sailed with the Nordkaperen to Greece and followed Odysseus's journey.
 This resulted in the TV 2 program Nordkaperen i Grækenland.

-In October 2016 Kløvedal announced that he had been diagnosed with the lung disease bronchiectasis and the rare and aggressive disease ALS, who slowly paralyzes the body.
+In October 2016 Kløvedal announced that he had been diagnosed with the lung disease bronchiectasis and the rare and aggressive disease ALS, which slowly paralyses the body.

 Kløvedal was made Knight of the Order of the Dannebrog in 2016.

 In the book 'Alle mine morgener på jorden' fra 2017 Kløvedal told that he, with the help of lawyer Knud Foldschack, had ensured that Nordkaperen could continue to sail after his death.
 He wrote: "I have bequeathed the ship to my 5 children and 10 young navigators, who all have borrowed Nordkaperen in longer periods, and can board directly and sail in it."

 On 1 November 2018 the Danish Natural History Museum in Aarhus opened an exhibition about Troels Kløvedal, which exhibits photos, videos, and cultural and natural historic objects, that he collected on his journeys.
 In October 2019 the exhibition reopens on M/S Museet for Søfart in Helsingør.

 Troels Kløvedal died on 23 December 2018 due to the incurable lung disease bronchiectasia and ALS.